jhyungleeCS/portsploit/README.md

 - Run the file in command line to open up a connection with python3 flask_shodan.py
 - Copy any address that the connection is running on
+- Warning!
+This takes your credits away from your API Key